-TPMS sensors keep your vehicle in good operating condition by warning you when maintenance is required, such as fluid changes or tire rotations.
+TPMS sensors keep your vehicle operating well by warning you when maintenance is required, such as fluid changes or tire rotations.
 Knowing the flashing and cleaning procedures will help you maintain your sensor system and ensure the proper performance of your car’s vital systems.

-Make sure to have all necessary tools on hand before beginning work so that nothing gets damaged in the process – even a small mistake can be costly.
+Make sure to have all the necessary tools before beginning work so that nothing gets damaged – even a tiny mistake can be costly.
 Be sure to clean the sensor area once each year using a gentle detergent and warm water – never use alcohol or harsh chemicals, which could damage the surface permanently.

 Follow these simple steps every time you change your oil, rotate your tires, or perform any other type of mechanical repair: